dan-coulter/phpflickr/README.md

 that it's easier for everyone if you just have to pass an associative array of arguments.
 See the comment in the photos_search() definition in phpFlickr.php for more information.

+## Examples

+There are a few example files in the `examples/` directory.
+To use these, first copy `examples/config.dist.php` to `examples/config.php` and run `php examples/get_auth_token.php` to get the access token.
+Add this access token to your `examples/config.php` and then you can run any of the examples that require authentication (note that not all of them do).

 ## Authentication